 African American Books for Kids

-This list covers picture books, chapter books, and young adult.
+This list covers picture books, chapter books, and young adults.

 If you read these picture books in order, it gives an overview of the African American experience historically starting from slavery to the present day.